Before the Bell: What every Canadian investor needs to know today

 After the close, Home Capital reports.

 On Wall Street, Home Depot ushered in a week of retail earnings.
 The home improvement retailer topped analysts sales and profit forecasts as hurricanes Harvey and Irma increased demand for emergency products and rebuilding materials.
 Same-store sales were up 7.9 per cent in the latest quarter.
 Earnings per share rose to $1.84.
 Analysts had been expecting earnings of $1.82.
-Home Depot stock was higher by about 2 per cent in premarket trading.
+Home Depot stock initially moved higher on the results only to give back most of the gains as the open approached.
+Home Depot shares are already up about 23 per cent this year.

 Later in the week, other U.S. retailers including Wal-Mart Stores Inc. and Best Buy Co. also report results.